 Garmin’s Fenix line is perfect for hiking, offering a compass with a gyroscope, 24-hour battery and pairs with the Garmin fitness app.

-For a more traditional look, Citizen’s Promaster Altichron measures altitude up to 32,000 feet, just in case you’re up for a weekend escapade up a mountain.
+For a more traditional look, Citizen’s Promaster Altichron measures altitude up to 32,000 feet, just in case you’re in for a weekend escapade up a mountain.

 The Hamilton Pilot Auto offers aspects of a traditional watch, except in much larger form.

-The watch measures 46 millimeters in is case and features both an inside and outside hour track as a play on the traditional pilots watches.
+The watch measures 46 millimeters in its case and features both an inside and outside hour track as a play on the traditional pilots watches.